snugel/cas-offinder/README.md

 Changelog
 -------

+* 1.2
+  - Using atomic operation, reduced computing load on CPU.
+  - When lowercase sequences are given, convert them uppercase sequences before computation.
+  - Corrected a bug (mixed bases were shown as lowercases letters, even they had been matched with normal bases).
+  - Now supports 'Accelators', with 'a' option.
 * 1.1
   - When Cas-OFFinder is launched without parameters, now it display available device list.
   - If the given chromosomes directory does not exist, now it returns an error message.
-  - Corrected bug (when Cas-OFFinder couldn't find any OpenCL device it would hang).
+  - Corrected a bug (when Cas-OFFinder couldn't find any OpenCL device it would hang).
 * 1.0
   - Initial release.